Early neurological stimulation

 Early Noise Stimulation will increase the puppy’s tolerance for loud noises and stressful situations as thus increasing their load management.
 The Noise stimulation program consists of playing fireworks, trains, crowds, and other load startling sounds.
 As the puppy ages, it will grow to be accustomed to noises that older dogs can be reactive to.

-Aptitude testing is done at 49 days of age when the puppy is neurologically complete and it has the brain of an adult dog.
-With each passing day after 49, the test will be tainted by prior habits learned.
+I like to call this the kidergarten readyness test it should be idealy preformed around 51-52 days of age when the puppy is neurologically complete and it has the brain of an adult dog.
+With each passing day after 49 days old, the test will be tainted by prior habits learned.